 - Meet with a career counselor to review your internship search strategy.

-- Attend Mock Interview Nights or schedule a mock interview with a career counselor.
+- Attend Practice Interview Nights or schedule a mock interview with a career counselor.

 Second Year: Fall semester